 A hysterectomy is surgery to remove the uterus.
 This may be done through laparoscopic surgery (in which the surgeon works by placing a tiny camera and surgical instruments through multiple small incisions) or open surgery (in which the surgeon makes one large, open incision in which to work).
+In fact, we’re the only hospital within 100 miles that uses the latest, FDA-certified and approved Olympus PneumoLiner to provide the safest form of laparoscopic supracervical hysterectomy.
 Hysterectomy is performed under general anesthesia and requires an inpatient stay in the hospital.

 Learn more about hysterectomy >

 Tubal ligation (often referred to as having your "tubes tied") is a surgery to close the fallopian tubes in order to permanently prevent pregnancy.
 This is most often done laparoscopically, meaning that the surgeon works by placing a tiny camera and surgical instruments through multiple small incisions, rather than working through one large, open incision.
 During the procedure, the fallopian tubes are either burned shut (cauterized), or they are blocked by “banding” or clamping them off with a small clip or ring.